 Courses are 4 weeks each and will require about 3-6 hours a week to complete.
 Students are encouraged to take all of the courses in one term, but may be spread out for additional terms.
 Single courses may be taken individually, if a certificate is not desired.

-This program has graduated Instructors, administrators and lay church leadership with a desire to incorporate online pedagogical practices into their unique environment are learning in the OTLC certificate program.
+This program has graduated instructors, administrators and lay church leadership with a desire to incorporate online pedagogical practices into their unique environment.
 Some of our graduates are listed here.
 Please review the program candidates for online teaching instruction.

 Courses/Schedule and Fees

 Courses are $400.00 each or if courses are paid in advance a fee of $1,850.00 (a $150.00 discount).
 Group discounts available.

 Courses in the certificate are offered twice a year, beginning in January or July and may be completed in 5 months.
 Courses begin fully online for our next session on the following dates.

 INTRODUCTION TO THEOLOGICAL ONLINE TEACHING AND LEARNING (TL501)